 A hemangioma is a type of birthmark.
 It develops shortly after birth, usually on the head or neck.
-It may be close to the surface of the skin or deeper below the skin.

 A hemangioma is a cluster of blood vessels that do not form properly.
-It is not known what cause hemangiomas.
-It is also unclear what makes them grow or disappear.
+It is not known what causes this to happen.

 - Premature birth

 A hemangioma that is close to the skin surface:

 - Looks like a red or purple bump on the skin

 - May continue to grow and spread

 - A hemangioma that is deeper under the skin—looks like a bluish swelling